cansyl/DEEPScreen/README.md

 #### [rdkit 2016.09.4](http://rdkit.org/docs/Install.html)

-## How to run ready-to-use DEEPScreen models to generate predictions for a set of query compounds
+## How to run ready-to-use DEEPScreen models to generate DTI predictions for a set of query compounds

-* Each target protein has a model, consisting of three files (example below)
+* Each target protein has an individual model, consisting of three files (example below)
 * To be able to run a trained model, the necessary model files should be located in the **tflearnModels** folder
 * The trained model files for 704 DEEPScreen targets can be dowloaded from [here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)